databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/10-grant.md

 -- Grant ownership of a user-defined function (UDF) to a role GRANT OWNERSHIP ON UDF <udf_name> TO ROLE '<role_name>'
 ```

+To understand what ownership is and how it works, see [Ownership](/guides/security/access-control/ownership).

 ## Examples